-- Pre-requisites: high school algebra, biology and chemistry or its equivalent. - Applicants may be required to have an interview with the Program Director at the Department's discretion. - All students accepted into the program are required to provide a valid Basic Life Support, Cardiopulmonary Resuscitation (CPR) certification.
-This requirement must be fulfilled in the first semester of admission to the program. - All students are responsible for their own transportation to and from designated clinical sites. - Students are responsible for meeting all program requirements. - Students of the Cardiovascular Technology Program are strongly encouraged to take a credentialing exam review course at the end of their senior year. - Students are required to have a background check and drug screening completed.
+- Admission to the program is on a space-available basis. - The Cardiovascular Technology Program incorporates a mix of hybrid, online, and in-person classes to provide flexibility, accessibility, and enhanced learning experiences. - Pre-requisites: high school algebra, biology and chemistry or its equivalent. - Applicants may be required to have an interview with the program director. - All students who are accepted into the Program are required to provide a valid Basic Life Support (CPR) certification.
+This requirement must be fulfilled within the first semester of admission to the Program. - All students are responsible for their own transportation to and from the clinical sites. - Students are required to have a background check and drug screening. - Students in the Cardiovascular Technology Program are strongly encouraged to take a credentialing exam review course at the end of their senior year. - Cardiovascular Technology coursework from other institutions is NOT eligible for transfer to the Molloy University Cardiovascular Technology Program.